wp-plugins/simple-lazyload/readme.txt

 == Changelog ==

+= 2.6 =
+* 2014-09-26
+* upgrade: optimize process of lazy loading for better performance and comfortable experience.

 = 2.5 =
 * 2014-09-21
 * upgrade: add 'simple_lazyload_skip_lazyload' filter, use this you can customize lazy load scope.